 The beliefs people have about themselves and the world around them come in 2 categories

-Reasonable or rational beliefs: they are true; they make sense or are helpful.
+Logical or rational thoughts: they are true; they make sense or are helpful.

 Foolish or irrational beliefs: these are untrue, don’t make sense or are not beneficial.